Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 This cannot be sustained.

-I would be fascinated to read the ramifications of this speech and how it's been reported on the BBC and ABC and all of the three letter corporations, the deep state agency and the media organizations, those that hide behind acronyms and logos, initials and deception.
+I would be fascinated to read the ramifications of this speech and how it's been reported on the BBC and ABC and all of the three-letter corporations, the deep state agency and the media organizations, those that hide behind acronyms and logos, initials and deception.

 How do they report and respond to the facts in Trump's speech?

-It will be very easy to point out the flaws and perhaps errors in Trump's early governance this time, and people will do it, and my biggest concern will be you know, we're about to have a massive war with Russia that we're all gonna get pulled into, for example, just off the top of my head.
+And my biggest concern will be, you know, are we about to have a massive war with Russia that we're all going to get pulled into, for example, just off the top of my head.

-But as a piercing arrow to the heart of the global imperialist machine that preceded Trump, that tried so hard to stop him in a variety of ways, that speech, what can you do to unravel that?
+But as a piercing arrow to the heart of the global imperialist machine that preceded Trump, that tried so hard to stop him, stop him in a variety of ways.

 What has he said that is not true?